 social determinants of health: The circumstances in which people are born, grow up, live, work and age, and the systems put in place to deal with illness.
 These circumstances are in turn shaped by a wider set of forces: economics, social policies and politics.

-social exclusion: A situation where people do not have the resources, opportunities and capabilities they need to learn, work, engage with or have a voice in their communities.
+social exclusion: Where people do not have the resources, opportunities and capabilities they need to learn, work, engage with or have a voice in their communities.
 Composite measures of social exclusion weight indicators such as income level, access to education, unemployment, poor English, health services and transport, and non-material aspects such as stigma and denial of rights.
 These measures are typically divided into three levels: marginal exclusion, deep exclusion and very deep exclusion.

 socioeconomic areas: Based on the Index of Relative Socio-Economic Disadvantage, part of the Socio-Economic Indexes for Areas (SEIFA) created from Census data, which aims to represent the socioeconomic position of Australian communities and reflect the overall or average level of disadvantage of the population in an area.

 Socio-Economic Indexes for Areas (SEIFA): A set of indexes, created from Census data, that aim to represent the socioeconomic position of Australian communities and identify areas of advantage and disadvantage.
 The index value reflects the overall or average level of disadvantage of the population of an area; it does not show how individuals living in the same area differ from each other in their socioeconomic group.
-This report uses the Index of Relative Socio-Economic Disadvantage.

 solar ultraviolet (UV) radiation: High-energy rays from the sun which are invisible to the human eye.
 UV radiation is divided into three types according to wavelength (UVA, UVB and UVC).
 UVA, and to a lesser extent UVB, are not wholly absorbed by atmospheric ozone and therefore are of interest for human health.

-specialist attendance: A specialist attendance usually required a referral from a general practitioner.
+specialist attendance: A specialist attendance usually requires a referral from a general practitioner.
 A specialist attendance is a referred patient-doctor encounter (with Medicare funding benefits), such as a visit, consultation and attendance (including a video conference) with a medical practitioner who has been recognised as a specialist or consultant physician for the purposes of Medicare benefits.

 specialist homelessness services: Assistance provided by a specialist homelessness agency to a client aimed at responding to or preventing homelessness.
 Includes accommodation provision, assistance to sustain housing, domestic/family violence services, mental health services, family/relationship assistance, disability services, drug/alcohol counselling, legal/financial services, immigration/cultural services, other specialist services and general assistance and support.